wasim-ullah/wasim-blog/content/about/_index.md

 Imanagers – Marketing Associate:<br>
 Joined after visiting the office for two times and following up on calls for some times.
 It was the first long term job that I was offered.
 It shaped my career, as the CEO of that company would say.
 Left it after I got a job at another digital marketing agency for a role that resonated with me and improved my salary.

+InnoMedia - Graphic Designer:<br>
+Worked for a few projects to help the digital marketing agency serve their clients.

 ## 2015
 Zan Sol – Social Media Executive:<br>
 Worked for two to three months there, and left after its HR raised a dispute for coming later in office with a difference of a few minutes.
 Started its e-commerce company project.